-As shown in Table 3, the application of LSRF (in addition to NPK) applied on the leaf (F-1) or through the soil (F-2) provided the cane production for about 105 t.ha or 6% higher than for that of the reference F-0 (NPK) which was about 99 t.ha.
-Meanwhile, the application of the granulated silicate rock fertilizers (NP70-Si and NP100-Si) produced, respectively, 93 and 103 t.ha, and those productions were not significantly different from that of the reference F-0.
-The trend of sugar yield in response to the treatments was similar to that of cane production.
-In contrast, the percentages of sugar brix dan rendement were not affected by the use of different fertilizer packages, which respectively were about 18 and 7.7%.
+As shown in Table 3, the application of LSRF (in addition to NPK) applied on the leaf (F-1) or through the soil (F-2) provided the cane production for about 105 t.ha- or 6% higher than for that of the reference F-0 (NPK) for about 99 t.ha-.
+Meanwhile, the application of the granulated silicate rock fertilizers (NP70-Si and NP100-Si) produced, respectively, 93 and 103 t.ha-, and those productions were the same to that of the reference F-0.
+The trend of sugar yield was similar to that of cane production.
+In contrast, the percentage of sugar brix dan rendement were not affected by the use of different fertilizer packages, which respectively were about 18 and 7.7%.